littlejohntj/blink-stream/README.md

 - Add token swaps from the sender token to the receiver token
 - See if we should be sending a donation post request instead of an alert

-## Todo

-### Need to have
-- Outline the full set up flow
+### Create Issues
-- Make it work with current unfurling logic, were using stuff that's too new
+- Make it friendlier to work with locally or devent
+  - Add a local sql server

 ### Bugs
 - Double notifactions when running locally since were using the same pubkeys for mainnet and local
 - Fails on sol transfers since there is no tokenTransfers struct in the helius response
 - Streamer name text does not render on production for the streamer image

+### Doc Ideas
+- How to set this up for yourself
+- Code info
+- Config stuff like env

 ### Branding Todos
 - Make an info page